rupali1singh/UDEMY-DEVOPS-PROJECTS/README.md

 -       do ls u will target -> ls -> artefact(vprofile-v2.war) -> war is archive injava
 -       ls /usr/local/tomcat/webapps/
 ##### In thAT US Will see ROOT remove that and copy ur artefact file

+## BASH SCRIPTING : REMOTE COMMAND EXECUTION ##
+- Executing commands on a machine from another machine : login to machine 1 add machine 2 in /etc/hosts ping machine 2 do ssh vagrant@machine2 inside m1 sudo now to use another user istead of vagrant u can add one user m1->m2->sudo->useradd devops->passwd devops->add devops to sudos file->visudo -> devops ALL= (ALL) NOPASSWD=ALL now u can use ssh devops@web01 --> also run command without login inside web01 as ssh devops@web01 uptime everytime we do this it asks for passwd to avoid that we use key exchange :
+ #### Key exchange :####
+        ssh-keygen
+        press enter until u get the key your identification.... is the private key --> key your public key... is the public key --> lock add key to the m2 machine and use key to use commands to use withou pass
+- ssh-copy-id devops@m1
+        this commnad will apply the lock to the vm m1now u can test ssh devops@web01 uptime